reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ### Displaying AG Grid

 Now for the most important part of our app, AG Grid itself!

-The `id` is required because it uniquely identifies the Ag-Grid instance on the page.
+- `id` is required because it uniquely identifies the Ag-Grid instance on the page.
-The `column_defs` is the list of column definitions we defined earlier.
+- `column_defs` is the list of column definitions we defined earlier.
-The `row_data` is the data to be displayed in the grid, which is stored in the `dict_data` State var.
+- `row_data` is the data to be displayed in the grid, which is stored in the `dict_data` State var.

-The `pagination`, `pagination_page_size` and `pagination_page_size_selector` parameters enable pagination with specific variables in the grid.
+- `pagination`, `pagination_page_size` and `pagination_page_size_selector` parameters enable pagination with specific variables in the grid.

-The `theme` parameter allows you to set the theme of the grid.
-We set it using the `grid_theme` State var in the `rx.select` component.
+- `theme` enables you to set the theme of the grid.

+We set `theme` using the `grid_theme` State var in the `rx.select` component.
 Every state var has a built-in function to set it's value for convenience, called `set_VARNAME`, in this case `set_grid_theme`.

 ```python
 ag_grid(